AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again resets the duration. | 5 Flame-Chasers deal 15% more Total DMG. | 10
+Time slowed enemies take 8% bonus Total DMG for 4s.
+Triggering it again resets the duration. | 5 For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
-2 stacks max.
-Duration: 15s.
-Triggering it again resets the duration. | 15
+When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Triggering it again resets the duration. | 10

 !!! note
     Effective for 6.1 2nd Half.